-Recently I did read the post of a young friend Rajat Poonia which made me think about the creative genius in us.
+I recently read the post of a young friend Rajat Poonia which made me think about our creative genius.

-He is writing about an event he came across and which made him think.
+He is writing about an event he came across, which made him think.
 It was a little girl who was walking on Tightrope and performing incredible stunts.
-Rajat wondered how this little girl can do this on a rope 6 -7 ft. above the ground.
+Rajat wondered how this little girl could do this on a rope 6 -7 ft. above the ground.

 Buckminster Fuller said: “Everyone is born a genius, but the process of living de-geniuses them.”